sabirdvd/sunshineatnoon.github.io/_posts/2015-9-23-Use-scrapy-to-scrape-Amazon.md

 ## Modify pipelines.py.

 After crawling and storing values in an Item, we need to send the item through a pipeline and process it through several components that are executed sequentially.
 In this application, I only want to save the first three fields of an Item into a  sqlite database.
-Before we start to write code, we can have a look at pipelines.py:
+Before we start to write code, we can have a look at the default pipelines.py file:

 	# -*- coding: utf-8 -*-